Badgerati/Pode/docs/Tutorials/Authentication/Methods/OAuth2.md

 To use this scheme, you'll need to supply an Authorise/Token URL, as well as setup a app registration to acquire a Client ID and Secret.

-!!! note
-    When using OAuth2 and a specific login route, you don't need to set the `-Login` switch.
-This is due to the redirecting of OAuth2.

 ## Setup

 Before using the OAuth2 authentication in Pode, you first need to register a new app within your service of choice.
 This registration will supply you with the required Client ID and Secret.